 The Cascade Screen provides four navigation icons to configure the system for cascade operations.
 These navigation icons are:

-- Cascade This icon navigates to the Cascade Parameters screen for hydronic boiler cascade operations.
-This icon is available on hydronic boilers (MGH) only. - Rotation This icon navigates to the cascade rotation screen. - Redundancy This icon navigates to the setup screen for cascade leader redundancy options.
+- Cascade This icon navigates to the Cascade Parameters screen. - Rotation This icon navigates to the cascade rotation screen. - Redundancy This icon navigates to the setup screen for cascade leader redundancy options.